Last Updated: 12/4/23 | December 4th, 2023

 The best part of Isaan is wandering the rural countryside, and that’s very hard to do if you don’t have your own transport.
 Isaan lacks an extensive transportation network outside the major towns.
 My favorite memories were the scenic bike rides through the rice fields, farms, and small towns, and down dirt roads.
 But I wouldn’t have had those if I had hired drivers to take me around the whole time, which was an expensive thing to do.

-It’s a shame not many people visit this part of Isaan and I kick myself for not visiting sooner.
+It’s a shame not many people visit this part of Thailand and I kick myself for not visiting sooner.
 This area may be rural and lack the activities of other regions, but Isaan is a diamond in the rough and a visit here will give you a fascinating look at small-town Thailand.
 It’s an area to get away from it all and enjoy the country.

 Get the In-Depth Budget Guide to Thailand!

-My detailed, 170+ page guidebook is made for budget travelers like you!
-It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel and save money while in Thailand, a country I used to call home (so I know it really well!).
-You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!!
-Click here to learn more and get started.
+My detailed 350+ page guidebook is made for budget travelers like you!
+It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel around Thailand.
+You’ll find suggested itineraries, budgets, ways to save money, on and off-the-beaten-path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
+Click here to learn more and get your copy today.